r-vd-woude/RDM-capture-reencounter-with-misidentification/code/All_code.md

 ```

 ### 0.4 load libraries and source CJSm functions
-We need `R2jags` to run jags code.
+We need `jagsUI` and/or `R2jags`to run jags code.
 Note that to run the models you will also have to install jags software (Plummer 2011) from [here]( http://mcmc-jags.sourceforge.net).

 ```{r}